mildsunrise/ptproxy/README.md

 ### Initial setup

 Deploy ptproxy, the CA cert and the corresponding certificate & key to each end.
-Then you'll need to create a configuration file in each.
+Then you'll need to create a configuration file for each.
 A minimal example looks like this:

  - **client side** (where requests originate):